pinterest/api-quickstart/README.md

 1. Set up the environment with your credentials (app ID and secret).
 This configuration works with the code in all of the language-specific directories.

    * Get an application ID and secret by hitting the "Connect app" button at [https://developers.pinterest.com/apps/](https://developers.pinterest.com/apps/).
-You may need to create a Pinterest business account, verify your account, and agree to the developer terms before getting access to this page.
-You also may need to wait for your app connection to be approved.
+You may need to follow the steps required to [request trial access](https://developers.pinterest.com/docs/api/v5/#section/Requesting-Trial-Access) to the Pinterest API.
    * Once your app is connected, hit the Manage button for the app on [https://developers.pinterest.com/apps/](https://developers.pinterest.com/apps/) to see your App id and App secret key.
 (Click the Show key button to see the App secret key.)
    * Put your App ID and App secret key in an environment script file.
      ```